jtaub/koroutines/README.md

 That's it.

+Unlike a real goroutine, the `go` from this library will return a `java.util.concurrent.Future`.
+This provides basic features like cancellation, and makes it easier to integrate with any existing code you may have built around futures.

 ### Goals

 - Simplicity!
 - Ease of use.
 - Java support.
 - Kotlin support on JVM and Android.

 ### Non-goals

 - Structured concurrency.
 - Kotlin multiplatform support.